Top Reasons Why We Should Help the Homeless

 We can change the world and make it a better place.
 It’s in your hands to make a difference.

 Homelessness is a global human tragedy.
-But if we work together, we can make the world a better place for everyone.
+But if we work together, we can make the world better for everyone.
 No matter how small the effort is, it can make a difference.
 You don’t have to be a billionaire to inspire change.
 We can all help end homelessness in our own little ways.

 6. It’s Our Moral Obligation